 Today, in all aspects of business, the need for agility and adaptivity is important, but when it comes to digital these attributes become critical.
 This is because digital technology is changing so fast that the output from traditional development cycles is redundant before it hits the market.

 Given this accelerating pace of change, companies need to adopt an iterative approach that continually tests and learns.
-Constantly improving on your digital initiatives as you gain feedback from the market or as new technologies emerge.
+Constantly improving your digital initiatives as you gain feedback from the market, or as new technologies emerge.

 This requires a change to a learning mindset as a rigid perfectionist approach to launching new digital initiatives will inevitably fail to yield results.
 However, the mindset shift is not automatic within companies.
-It requires a consistency of communication, the right role modelling, acceptance of failures and reward for experimentation.
+It requires consistency in communication, the right role modelling, acceptance of failures and reward for experimentation.